mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 }
 ```

-The `payloads` list is a list of all the Artifact payloads contained within the
+The `payloads` list should have only one entry with the payload contained within the Artifact.

-Artifact.
-The intention of having multiple payloads is to allow multiple updates
+> **_NOTE:_** The intention of having a list, as opposed to simply one field `payload`, is to allow for future
+expansion of Artifact file format v3 where multiple updates to several distinct components would
-to several distinct components to be contained in one Artifact.
-For example,
+be contained in one Artifact.
-there may be an update to a file, and a package install contained in the same
+For example, there could be an update to a file and a package install contained in the same
 Artifact.
 For full rootfs updates, there will usually be only one payload.

 `type` is the type of payload contained within the image.
 At the moment there are